 Futaba 1st generation

 “First generation” refers to all of Futaba’s medium-profile and low-profile switches from the 1970s and 1980s introduced before the MA types.
-As has already been demonstrated with the discovery of a high-profile reed type from SMK, the fact that nobody has knowingly observed an old Futaba type does not mean that they do not exist.
+This term is no longer accurate as older switch types are now known.
 “First generation” encompasses both the mechanical and reed types, which are externally very similar and around the same size.
 While these were originally marketed by Futaba, keyswitch production later moved to Sejin Electron.

 Owing to very limited official data from Futaba and Sejin, there is no clear indication on either series naming or part numbering.
 The part number system may be additive, and it appears that “C” denotes the cruciform keycap mount.
 “A” indicates alternate action, and in some cases 7 seems to denote illuminated (MD and the later MA).
 Very few switch part numbers have been recovered.